 These deductions on behalf of the non-resident employee must be remitted, together with the applicable employer’s portion, to the employer’s CRA business number account.

 Warning: If an employer does not deduct and remit an amount as required by Regulation 102, they will be held liable for the whole amount (both employer and employee portions) together with any interest and penalties.

 Employers are required to prepare and file a T4 Information Return (T4 Slips and Summary Form) with the CRA, reporting all amounts paid to their employees whether or not a waiver of withholding was received from the CRA.
-The filing deadline is last day of February in the year following the year in which the payments were made.
-They must also must send each a employee a copy of their T4 information slip by the last day of February.
+The filing deadline is the last day of February in the year following the year in which the payments were made.
+They must also send each an employee a copy of their T4 information slip by the last day of February.